SWJ9385/COOBoostR/README.md

 In COOBoostR, vcf file format is suitable as the test dataset with the somatic mutation calling process completed.
 Before executing COOBoostR, the user must go through three verification processes.
 If the input vcf file is not suitable for COOBoostR, it is necessary to modify the vcf file through the following vcf preprocessing process.

 Insertion deletion(INDEL) remove
 When performing mutation calling, some programs extract mutations including INDELs.
 Since the COOBoostR algorithm operates based on somatic point mutation profiles, INDEL information needs to be removed prior to the COOBoostR running.
-A program that can be used for this is vcftools (http://vcftools.sourceforge.net/), and you can use the following command to remove INDEL from your vcf file.
+A program that can be used for this is vcftools(0.1.16) (http://vcftools.sourceforge.net/), and you can use the following command to remove INDEL from your vcf file.

 ```bash
 vcftools --vcf input.vcf --recode --remove-indels --out output.vcf